-Between the 2016 and 2017 season, Reid helped the Huskies earn consecutive trips to the American Athletic Conference Tournament - an event that only four teams from the conference qualify for each season.
-Five players in the past two years have been named All-Conference First Team members, including Abdou Mbacke Thiam and Jacob Hauser-Ramsey most recently in the 2017 campaign.
+Between the 2016 and 2017 season, Reid helped the Huskies earn consecutive trips to the American Athletic Conference Tournament.
+Five players across those two years were named All-Conference First Team members, including Abdou Mbacke Thiam and Jacob Hauser-Ramsey most recently in the 2017 campaign.
 UConn also regained its spot atop all of Division I soccer in terms of attendance this past season, averaging 3,502 fans per home match.

 In 2015, Reid was honored with the Jim Calhoun Community Service Award, which recognizes individuals that are active in community outreach programs.
 Reid has been a longtime supporter of the Franciscan Life Center.
 Additionally, Reid was a 2014 Gold Key recipient, as award by the Connecticut Sports Writers' Alliance.

 UConn ended its 2014 campaign unbeaten in 10 of its last 11 matches and reached the conference semifinals for the fourth-straight season.
 Reid, who has led Connecticut to nine regular season conference titles during his tenure, was named the NSCAA East Regional Coach of the Year.